ProofPath-Admin/ProofPath/docs/origin.md

 The system is developed through:

-small deterministic subsystems
+- small deterministic subsystems

-explicit behavioral guarantees
+- explicit behavioral guarantees

-measurable system properties
+- measurable system properties

-bounded scope expansion
+- bounded scope expansion

-implementation evidence prior to conceptual expansion
+- implementation evidence prior to conceptual expansion

-Capability Admission Criteria
+- Capability Admission Criteria

 New capabilities are introduced only when:

-behavior can be defined precisely
+- behavior can be defined precisely

-inputs and outputs are explicitly specified
+- inputs and outputs are explicitly specified

-execution is reproducible
+- execution is reproducible

-results can be audited
+- results can be audited

-failure modes are defined
+- failure modes are defined
+---
 Explicitly Avoided

 The system intentionally avoids:

-speculative functionality without defined guarantees
+- speculative functionality without defined guarantees

-uncontrolled expansion of reasoning scope
+- uncontrolled expansion of reasoning scope

-implicit system behavior
+- implicit system behavior

-hidden state or undocumented inference
+- hidden state or undocumented inference

 architecture driven solely by conceptual completeness

 Architectural decisions prioritize long-term determinism and stability over rapid feature growth.

 This implementation discipline ensures Proofpath remains a deterministic system grounded in observable behavior rather than theoretical capability.
+---

+## 5. Complexity Reduction as a Design Principle

+Proofpath is founded on the principle that uncontrolled system complexity prevents reliable reasoning about software.

+Modern software systems exhibit:
+- large and evolving codebases
+- implicit behavior across abstraction layers
+- combinatorial interaction surfaces
+- environment-dependent execution
+- non-local effects of program changes

+Unbounded complexity produces ambiguity, prevents reproducibility, and makes precise claims about program behavior difficult or impossible.

+Proofpath addresses this by systematically reducing complexity into bounded, verifiable structure.

+The system reduces complexity through:
+- normalization of structural program representation
+- explicit environment and build constraints
+- bounded reasoning scope
+- elimination of implicit behavior
+- deterministic inference processes
+- explicit provenance and evidence tracking

+Rather than increasing analytical sophistication to manage complexity, Proofpath reduces the problem space until deterministic reasoning becomes feasible.

+This principle guides all architectural decisions:

+- ambiguity is removed rather than interpreted
+- scope is constrained rather than expanded
+- implicit behavior is made explicit
+- unknowns are surfaced rather than hidden
+- insufficient information produces failure rather than approximation

+The system therefore operates by transforming large, complex software systems into smaller, bounded domains where verifiable claims can be established.

+This complexity reduction principle underlies all core pillars of Proofpath and defines its approach to software analysis.

-## 5. Failure of Heuristic Reasoning
+## 6. Failure of Heuristic Reasoning

 A critical realization emerged: